 The teaching of PE offers opportunities to support the social development of our children through the way in which we expect them to work with each other in lessons.
-Groupings allow children to work together and give them the chance to discuss their ideas and performance.
-Their work in general enables them to develop a respect for other children's levels of ability and encourages them to cooperate across a range of activities and experiences.
-Children learn to respect and work with each other and develop a better understanding of themselves and of each other.
+Groupings allow children to work together, and give them the chance to discuss their ideas and performance.
+Their work in general enables them to develop a respect for other children's levels of ability, and encourages them to cooperate across a range of activities and experiences.
+Children learn to respect and work with each other, and develop a better understanding of themselves and of each other.

-ICT:
+ICT

-Information and communication technology enhances the teaching of PE, where appropriate, in all key stages. (e.g. the internet is used to investigate sporting events such as the World Cup and The Olympics).
-We use iPads to record activities and performances to improve technique.
+Information and communication technology enhances the teaching of PE, where appropriate, in all key stages. (e.g. in KS1 we use First Fun videos to demonstrate good practice to pupils.

+The Internet is used to investigate sporting events such as the World Cup and The Olympics).
+We use cameras and Ipads to record activities and performances to improve technique.
 Pupils are encouraged to record their personal best scores and may use this information in data handling.
 Computers are used to project videos and images for inspiration during lessons.
-Virtual competitions also feature to allow a wider competition element throughout PE.
+Virtual competitions have also been introduced to allow a wider competition element throughout PE.

-Inclusion:
+Inclusion